dargaCode/WebDevStudyResources/README.md

 ### Regular Expressions
 Regular Expressions (Regex) are a way to easily parse some text and find all the places that match a given pattern.

-For example, you could match all the email addresses in a string, or all the 5-letter names starting with "Ja".
+For example, matching all the email addresses in a string, or all the 5-letter names starting with "Ja".

 *   [Stack Overflow - Learning Regular Expressions](http://stackoverflow.com/questions/4736/learning-regular-expressions)
     * Free - Overview